 Neuroendovascular Fellowship

-The Neuroendovascular surgery fellowship offered through the University of Wisconsin School of Medicine and Public Health in Madison, Wis., is a joint program between the Departments of Radiology and Neurological Surgery under the direction of Program Co-Directors Beverly Aagaard Kienitz, MD, and David Niemann, MD.
+The Neuroendovascular Fellowship offered through the University of Wisconsin School of Medicine and Public Health in Madison, Wis., is a joint program between the Departments of Radiology and Neurological Surgery under the direction of Program Co-Directors Beverly Aagaard Kienitz, MD, and David Niemann, MD.
 Faculty/clinical staff include Azam Ahmed, MD, and Jacob McGrath, PA-C.

-Fellowship Information
+Fellowship information

 Join one of the most established and advanced CAST-accredited cerebrovascular centers in the Midwest, with a rich history in the field as the second institution in the world to coil cerebral aneurysms (1991).
 Our experienced faculty offer the entire array of treatments for vascular disease of the CNS state-of-the-art clinical and research equipment complement innovative imaging protocols in technologically advanced procedures.

-• Number of fellows: One fellow per year
+• Number of fellows: One fellow per year (2025-2026 is currently open)

-• Length of program: One year
+• Length of program: One year, July 1–June 30

 • Elective opportunities: Currently all rotations at UW School of Medicine and Public Health (includes University Hospital and American Family Children’s Hospital) and the William S. Middleton Memorial Veterans Hospital.